aoi-ue/gatsbyAsPortfolio/README.md

 # Personal Blog With Gatsby
-This blog covers personal portfolio and step-by-step tutorials
+This blog covers personal portfolio and step-by-step tutorials This repo contains front-end written in React and back-end in GraphQL

-# Make sure that you have the Gatsby CLI program installed:
+## Make sure that you have the Gatsby CLI program installed

 > npm install -g gatsby-cli (if required)